Skip to content

 Institutional Adoption

-Institutional Adoption helps universities, departments, and educators bring ETIS into their educational environments without reinventing software engineering education from scratch.
+Institutional Adoption helps universities, departments, educators, and professional training programs bring ETIS into their environments without reinventing software engineering education from scratch.

 ETIS is designed to be inherited, adapted, operated, and stewarded over time.